Fast, Tasty, Healthy, Cooking Recipes:

 Steak dinners: Man food.

-Several potato dishes work with steak, baked potatoes, boiled new potatoes, potato wedges and instant mash being a few.
+Several potato dishes work with steak, potato waffles, baked potatoes, boiled new potatoes, potato wedges and instant mash being a few.
 I prefer roast potatoes for their balance of crisp skin and deep flavor.
 I use Rooster potatoes for their versatility but washed Russet potatoes can be roasted with their skins.
 Cooking is easy.
 Set your oven to 390 F. Peal the spuds if desired.
 Line a metal baking tray with aluminum foil and spray it with fry light.
 Place the tray in the oven for 1 minute to liquefy the spray.
 Use an oven glove or cloth to remove the tray.
 Place the potatoes in the tray and spray them with fry light.
 Roast them for 35 minutes.
 Serve them in a side bowl.
 Do a test run with one potato to adjust the roasting time to suit your oven, mine is fan assisted, which speeds cooking.
 The result is extremely repeatable, once you establish the exact duration.

 Hamurger dinners: What guys want.